cdrn/cdrn.github.io/content/blog/company-scrip/company-scrip.md

 **More extractive.** Every issuer launches their own chain.
 That's already happening (Plasma, Stable, Codex, Tempo, Arc).
 And now every payment rail launches their own stablecoin.
 Stripe spent $1.1B on Bridge in 2024.
 Mastercard bought BVNK earlier this year.
 Coinbase already runs a white-label stablecoin service and a chain.
 The reported Stripe-Visa-Mastercard stablecoin platform - with Coinbase said to be weighing whether to join[^consortium] - is the union of those positions.
 Payment rails, merchant acceptance, custody, and a chain, all under one stable.

-The product they're building isn't a USDC competitor.
+The product here isn't a USDC or even USDT competitor - a business which originally profited from regulatory arbitrage.
 It's a competitor to the entire issuer-only stablecoin model.
 Compete on yield?
 They won't bother.
 Their value proposition is *distribution*: the stable clears at par across every merchant terminal and checkout in the western world.
 That's the company-store model in pure form.
 You take the scrip because there's nowhere else to spend.

 And the basis design is intentional, not accidental.
 A consortium that owns the rails _can guarantee_ 1:1 inside its ecosystem and shape the friction at the edges.
 CCTP-style escape hatches are not on the roadmap.
 The venue drift is the moat.